Eight found alive after more than 40 hours trapped in buried hotel

 Only sections of the hotel's spa and swimming area remained intact after the avalanche, according to Walter Milan, a member of the Alpine Rescue service.

-The government is meeting on Friday and is expected to declare a state of emergency.

-An investigation into the tragedy has been opened by a court in Pescara amid accusations that the emergency response was slow.
+An investigation into the tragedy has been opened by a court in Pescara amid accusations that the emergency response was slow and that the threat of an avalanche was not taken seriously enough.

 The first rescuers arrived amid a snow storm on skis early on Thursday morning, some 11 hours after the avalanche.